Fujifilm X-E3 vs Nikon D5600

 - More heavily discounted: Has been on the market for longer (launched in November 2016).

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-E3 and the D5600 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the X-E3 and the D5600 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Fujifilm X-E3 vs Nikon D5600